 The language of logic.
 Natural and artificial languages.
 For or against artificial languages

-The language was created by Canadian Sonia Lang and claims to be the simplest of artificial languages.
-There are only about 120 roots in his lexicon.
+The language was created by Canadian Sonia Lang and claims to be the simplest artificial language.
+There are only about 120 roots in his vocabulary.

-Constructed languages- these are languages in which vocabulary, phonetics and grammar have been developed for specific purposes.
-These are fake languages invented by one person.
-Today there are more than a thousand of them, and new ones are constantly being created.
+Constructed languages are languages in which vocabulary, phonetics and grammar have been developed for specific purposes.
+These are not real languages invented by one person.
+Today there are already more than a thousand of them, and new ones are constantly being created.
 The reasons for creating an artificial language are: facilitating human communication, giving realism fiction and fictional worlds in cinema, linguistic experiments, language games, the development of the Internet and the creation of languages understandable to all peoples of the planet.

 1. Grammelot.
-The style of language used in the theater of humor and satire.
+A style of language used in the theater of humor and satire.
 This is a kind of gibberish with onomatopoeic elements along with pantomime and mimicry.
-Grammelot was popularized by the Italian playwright Dario Fo.
+The grammelot was popularized by the Italian playwright Dario Fo.

 2. Esperanto.
-The most widely used artificial language in the world.
-Today it is fluently spoken by more than 100,000 people.
-It was invented by the Czech ophthalmologist Lazar Zamenhof in 1887.
+The most widespread artificial language in the world.
+Today it is spoken fluently by more than 100,000 people.
+It was invented by Czech ophthalmologist Lazar Zamenhof in 1887.
 Esperanto has a simple grammar.
-Its alphabet has 28 letters and is built on the basis of Latin.
-Most of vocabulary is taken from the Romance and Germanic languages.
+Its alphabet has 28 letters and is based on Latin.
+Most of vocabulary taken from Romance and Germanic languages.
 There are also many international words in Esperanto that are understandable without translation.
-250 newspapers and magazines are published in Esperanto, 4 radio stations broadcast, there are articles on Wikipedia.
+250 newspapers and magazines are published in Esperanto, 4 radio stations broadcast, and there are articles on Wikipedia.

 3. Vendergood.
 It was developed by teenage prodigy William James Sidis based on Romance languages.
-Sidis knew about 40 languages and freely translated from one to another.
-Sidis created vendergood in a book entitled The Book of Vendergood which he wrote at the age of 8.
-The language is built on Latin and Greek vocabulary and grammar, and it also contains elements of German, French and other Romance languages.
+Sidis knew about 40 languages and translated fluently from one to another.
+Sidis created Vendergood in a book entitled The Book of Vendergood, which he wrote at the age of 8.
+The language is built on Latin and Greek vocabulary and grammar, and also contains elements of German, French and other Romance languages.

 4. Aui.
-Created by John Weilgarth.
-It is based on the philosophical concept of the formation of all concepts from a small number of elementary concepts, moreover, an elementary concept of language.
-Its very name translates as "the language of the cosmos."
-Each sound in AUI is associated with the concept it denotes.
+Created by John Weilgart.
+It is based on the philosophical concept of the formation of all concepts from a small number of elementary concepts, and the elementary concept of language.
+Its very name translates as “language of space.”
+Each sound in aui is associated with the concept it denotes.
 All vocabulary is built by combining basic concepts.

 5. Nadsat.
-Fictional language spoken by teenagers in Anthony Burgess' novel Clockwork orange".
-In nadsat, part of the vocabulary is English, part is fictional, created by the author on the basis of the Russian language.
+The fictional language spoken by teenagers in Anthony Burgess's novel A Clockwork Orange" In Nadsat, part of the vocabulary is English, part is fictitious, created by the author based on the Russian language.
 Most often, Russian equivalents are written in Latin and have some distortion.
 The grammar system is based on English language.
-In addition, there are slang from French and German, Malay and Gypsy, Cockney, and words invented by Burgess himself.
+In addition, there is slang from French and German, Malay and Gypsy, Cockney, and words invented by Burgess himself.

-6. LitSpeak.
-Used in online games, chats, sms and other electronic communication channels.
+6. Leetspeak.
+Used in online games, chats, SMS and other electronic communication channels.
 The language was created as a cipher that could be read by users who knew the key to it.
-In litespeak, numbers and symbols replace letters.
-It also makes deliberate mistakes, there are phonetic variations of words and neologisms.
+In the litspeak, numbers and symbols replace letters.
+They also make intentional mistakes, there are phonetic variations of words and neologisms.

 7. Talossan.
-An artificial language created in 1980 by the 14-year-old founder of the virtual microstate of Thalos, Robert Ben-Madison.
-Talossan is built on the basis of the languages of the Romance group.
+An artificial language created in 1980 by the 14-year-old founder of the virtual microstate of Talossa, Robert Ben-Madison.
+Talossan is built on the basis of Romance languages.

 8. Klingon.
-Linguist Mark Okrand invented Klingon for Paramount Pictures for the TV series and later the Star Trek movies.
+Linguist Marc Okrand invented Klingon at the request of Paramount Pictures for the series and then the films of the Star Trek cinematic universe.
 It is spoken by aliens.
 In addition to them, the language was adopted by numerous fans of the series.
-Currently, there is the Klingon Language Institute in the United States, which publishes periodicals and translations of literary classics in Klingon.
+Currently, in the United States there is a Klingon Language Institute, which publishes periodicals and translations of literary classics in Klingon.

 9. Tokipona.
-The language was created by Canadian Sonia Lang and claims to be the simplest of artificial languages.
-There are only about 120 roots in his lexicon.
-Names of animals and plants are missing.
+The language was created by Canadian Sonia Lang and claims to be the simplest artificial language.
+There are only about 120 roots in his vocabulary.
+The names of animals and plants are missing.
 But in the unofficial dictionary there are designations for countries, nations, languages that are written with a capital letter.
-Everything is simplified in tokipon: vocabulary, phonology, grammar and syntax.
+Everything in Toki Pona is simplified: vocabulary, phonology, grammar and syntax.

 10. Na'vi.
-This fictional language was developed by linguist Paul Frommer for James Cameron Productions for the film Avatar.
-According to the scenario, the native speakers of the Na'vi language are the inhabitants of the planet Pandora.
+This fictional language was developed by linguist Paul Frommer for the James Cameron Productions for the film Avatar.
+According to the scenario, native speakers of the Na’vi language are the inhabitants of the planet Pandora.
 Today there are more than 1000 words in his dictionary.
 Work on the Na'vi language continues.
-By the way, in its grammatical and lexical structure, Na’vi resembles the Papuan and Australian languages.
+By the way, in its grammatical and lexical structure, Na’vi is reminiscent of Papuan and Australian languages.

-Artificial language- a sign system created specifically for use in areas where the use of natural language is less effective or impossible.
-Constructed languages differ in their specialization and purpose, as well as in the degree of similarity with natural languages.
+Constructed language- a sign system created specifically for use in areas where the use of natural language is less effective or impossible.
+Constructed languages vary in their specialization and purpose, as well as in the degree of similarity to natural languages.

-There are the following types of artificial languages:
+The following types of artificial languages are distinguished:

-Programming languages and computer languages - languages for automatic processing of information using a computer.
+Programming languages and computer languages are languages for automatic information processing using a computer.

 Information languages are languages used in various information processing systems.

-Formalized languages of science - languages intended for symbolic notation scientific facts and theories of mathematics, logic, chemistry and other sciences.
+Formalized languages of science - languages intended for symbolic recording scientific facts and theories of mathematics, logic, chemistry and other sciences.

-Languages of non-existent peoples created for fiction or entertainment purposes.
-The most famous are: the Elvish language, invented by J. Tolkien, and the Klingon language, invented by Mark Okrand for the fantasy series "Star Trek" (see Fictional Languages).
+Languages of non-existent peoples created for fictional or entertainment purposes.
+The most famous are: the Elvish language, invented by J. Tolkien, and the Klingon language, invented by Marc Okrand for the science fiction series "Star Trek" (see Fictional languages).

-International auxiliary languages are languages created from elements of natural languages and offered as aid international communication.
+International auxiliary languages are languages created from elements of natural languages and offered as aid interethnic communication.

 According to the purpose of creation, artificial languages can be divided into the following groups :

-Philosophical and logical languages are languages that have a clear logical structure of word formation and syntax: Lojban, Tokipona, Ithkuil, Ilaksh.
+Philosophical and logical languages are languages that have a clear logical structure of word formation and syntax: Lojban, Tokipona, Ifkuil, Ilaksh.

-Auxiliary languages - designed for practical communication: Esperanto, Interlingua, Slovio, Slavonic.
+Auxiliary languages - intended for practical communication: Esperanto, Interlingua, Slovio, Slovyanski.

 artificial language natural specialization